KingFrostii/KingFrostii/README.md

   <summary><ins>ᴀʙᴏᴜᴛ ᴘᴏɴʏ ᴛᴏᴡɴ</ins></summary>

 <div align="center">
- <p>I allow cuddles and piles when I'm with people.
-Also, do not cover or copy my Spike cosplay; I will not allow that.</p>
+ <p>When I'm with people, I let them snuggle and pile on me.
+My Spike cosplay should not be covered or replicated.
+Doing that would be risky.</p>
  <p>I may be AFK or semi-AFK, but I may be online every year, well, sometimes.</p>
  <p>Free to W2I, there's a chance that I might see the messages.</p>
  <p>I do not want spam whispers when I'm AFK or semi-AFK.</p>